Sticks & Stones

 It felt like ages before Sirius tipped backwards as Remus stood.
 The werewolf shut his book and headed upstairs.
 "Goodnight, Padfoot" drifted down the staircase, and Sirius immediately felt ashamed.
 He didn't deserve a good night, not a good night at all.

 When Sirius finally made his way up to bed—about two hours after Remus, to give the younger one ample time to fall asleep without having to face Sirius again—he dragged his feet.
 He could feel that they both had points…and he didn't know whose was better… But he did know that, yeah, he'd been wrong to look at another.

-It'd taken him so long to say anything to Remus—they were in their sixth year, and Sirius had only confessed to Remus at the end of third.
+It'd taken him so long to say anything to Remus—they were in their sixth year already, and Sirius had only confessed to Remus at the end of third year.
 Now, just a little bit, it was starting to feel as though things had been in vain.
-Sirius loved Remus so much that he was sure if Remus—if Remus was ever harmed by one of them (and damn it, if Regulus really leans anymore towards their parents' poison, Sirius wouldn't hesitate to take down his own brother in the face of his true love), he'd mentally snap…and probably die.
+Sirius loved Remus so much that he was sure if Remus—if Remus were ever harmed by one of them (and damn it, if Regulus really leant any more towards their parents' poison, Sirius wouldn't hesitate to take down his own brother in the face of his true love), he'd mentally snap…and probably die.

-Sirius changed and glanced over at the closed hangings at Remus' four-poster.
-He looked at James, who was up polishing the handle of his broom.
+Sirius changed clothes and glanced over at the closed hangings at Remus' four-poster.
+Then he looked at James, who was up polishing the handle of his broom.
 "Remus…?"
 Sirius asked.

 James shrugged.
 "Give him some time, mate.
 He always bounces back.
 It's what we love about him."

 "Yeah…" And Sirius climbed into bed, not really thinking about James' exact words.